RailjetExpress from Austria to Switzerland

 How to get the cheapest tickets

-- You can book up to 4 months before traveling.
+- You can book up to 6 to 4 months before traveling (options vary).
 Booking early may save money in some cases.
 Find prices here;

 - Be sure to check the promotions section;

 - If you have a Swiss rail pass, you only need to book a ticket to the Swiss border (that's Buchs SG for the route via Innsbruck).
 For example: with a Swiss Travel Pass, there's no need for a ticket for the full route from Vienna via Buchs to Zurich, because the leg from Buchs SG to Zurich is covered by the pass.
 Just book to Buchs SG;

 - An alternative to booking a ticket to the Swiss border station, is to book a ticket for the "passholder fare".
 That's a ticket for the entire route for people who own a rail pass for Switzerland or Austria.
 The ticket is cheaper than a regular ticket because the leg covered by the rail pass is free.
 An advantage of this fare is that it includes a seat reservation for the entire route, not just to the border.
 Passholder fares are not always available, nor needed (because reservations are not required within Switzerland).
 If they're unavailable, you simply book to/from the border;

 - If you have a rail pass that covers both Austria and Switzerland, you don't need a ticket at all.
 You just need a seat reservation, which is not required for most RailjetExpress trains, but we do recommend it.